Buffalo Turkey Meatballs (Crockpot or Oven-Baked)

 - Roll the mixture into 2-inch balls, or use a 2-inch cookie scoop.
 Keep in mind that turkey can be sticky and will not roll the way ground beef does.
 Use a cookie scoop if the mixture is too sticky.
 Set aside.

 - Place the meatballs on the bottom of a 6-quart slow cooker.
-Pour over the remaining sauce.
+Pour over the sauce.
 Carefully turn each meatball in the sauce until each is coated.

 Baking Instructions

-- Heat the oven to 350F.
+- Preheat: Heat the oven to 350°F.

-- Make the Buffalo sauce by mixing together the cayenne pepper sauce with the melted butter, stirring until well incorporated.
+- Make the Buffalo Sauce: by mixing together the cayenne pepper sauce with the melted butter, stirring until well incorporated.

 - Roll the mixture into 2-inch balls, or use a 2-inch cookie scoop.
 Keep in mind that turkey can be sticky and will not roll the way ground beef does.
 Use a cookie scoop if the mixture is too sticky.
 Place the meatballs on a greased, rimmed baking sheet.